orangejuice/blog/data/activity/movie-关口知宏之中国铁道大纪行-2007/record.en.md

 date: 2021-01-01 23:13:58+08:00
 douban:
   rating: 9.6
-  subtitle: 2007 / Japan / Documentary / Tomoharu Kankou / Tomoharu Kankou
+  subtitle: 2007 / Japan / Documentary / Norimichi Kamoguchi / Norimichi Kamoguchi
 ---

-The simplicity of communication is really touching.
-Without realizing it, 14 years have passed between 2007 and 2021.
-Some parts of China shown in the camera have disappeared or faded, while others remain the same.
-Those children in the scenes have now grown up, which is truly sigh-inducing.
-Only after watching did I realize that each episode was as long as two hours, but every episode was interesting to watch.
-Reluctantly, I say goodbye to this wonderful railway journey.
+Simple interactions can be very touching.
+From 2007 to 2021, 14 years have passed without notice.
+The China shown through the lens has partly faded away, while some of it remains.
+The children in those scenes have now grown up, which is truly poignant.
+After watching, I realized each episode is two hours long, yet I found every episode captivating and was reluctant to say goodbye to this wonderful railway journey.